XLII, No. 7

 Senator Cobb reported that Academic Affairs discussed student academic freedom.
 Senator Cobb reported that Mr. Gasser indicated that he had not heard of any complaints from students about being persecuted for their opinions in the classroom.
 The Committee discussed the kinds of treatments and actions that students should expect in the classroom.
 The Committee decided to work to develop a list of “rights” that students should have.

 Senator Cobb reported that Academic Affairs also discussed grade inflation.
-Senator Cobb indicated review measures show an upward trend in the average grade awarded to students across all colleges and departments except for the School of University of Graduate Studies.
+Senator Cobb indicated review measures show an upward trend in the average grade awarded to students across all colleges and departments except for the University of Graduate Studies.
 Senator Cobb indicated that since 25 percent of entering freshmen do not meet the entrance requirements it is doubtful that better students explain the higher grades.
 The Committee agreed that there is not sufficient institutional research data available to untangle the possible effects.
 Therefore, the Committee decided to drop the issue from the agenda unless the Committee is requested to seek a better understanding by the Senate.
 Senator Fulgham indicated that the Music Department has seen a rise in ACT scores.
 Student Government Liaison, Mark Wilhelm, indicated that ACT scores have increased 2-3 points from last year.

 Senator Cobb reported that Common Hour was also discussed.
 He indicated that Mr. Gasser indicated that students report enjoying the free time associated with Common Hour but that it is of a social and not an academic nature.
 Several instructors report adverse scheduling issues with Common Hour.
 Provost Stephens suggested considering reducing Common Hour from 12:00–1:15 to 12:00–1:00.
 By reducing Common Hour by fifteen minutes it will only disrupt one hour instead of two.
 The Senate asked Mr. Wilhelm to ask the Student Government about the time change and report back to the Senate.